ErkoRisthein/mailchimp-marketing-api-java/docs/CampaignsApi.md

 ## postCampaignsIdActionsCreateResend

-> Campaign3 postCampaignsIdActionsCreateResend(campaignId)
+> Campaign3 postCampaignsIdActionsCreateResend(campaignId, body)

 Resend campaign

-Creates a Resend to Non-Openers version of this campaign.
-We will also check if this campaign meets the criteria for Resend to Non-Openers campaigns.
+Remove the guesswork for resending a campaign to certain segments.
+You can use this endpoint as a shortcut to replicate a campaign and resend it to common segments, such as those who didn&#39;t open the campaign, or any new subscribers since it was sent.

 ### Example